Burwoodneighbourhoodhouse/toil-script/README.md

 #  TOIL Work Hours Tracker

-A simple program for tracking **TOIL** hours — add hours when you work extra and use them when you take time off
+- by Harrison John Plazina as a part of SWL workplace over a 2 week course in june A simple program for tracking **TOIL** hours — add hours when you work extra and use them when you take time off

 ##  Features